 Important Things to Know:

-Until the Board can confirm the LEO’s “home” state law enforcement certification, the LEO cannot carry a firearm.
-Rather than waiting for the issuance of the conditional waiver, the hiring agency may wish to enroll the LEO in the 40-hour MFT through the local MTU.
-Completion of this course will allow the LEO to carry a firearm while in field training and it will supersede the firearms requirement in the conditional training waiver.
+Until ILETSB can confirm the officer’s certification status from their home state, the officer is not authorized to carry a firearm.
+Rather than waiting for the issuance of the conditional waiver letter, the hiring agency may wish to enroll the officer in a 40-hour Mandatory Firearms Training course through their local MTU.
+Successful completion of this course would allow the officer to carry a firearm in the interim period, and would supersede the firearms training requirement in the conditional waiver.

 The officer must meet the conditions of the waiver, within six months from date of hire, to become certified in Illinois.
 Failure to meet this deadline will result in the denial of the waiver.
 At that point, the officer will need either to be separated from the law enforcement agency, or enrolled to attend an Illinois basic law enforcement academy.

 Military law enforcement training does not meet the conditions for reciprocity in Illinois.